QualiSystems/cloudshell-help/docs/admin/cloudshell-manage-dashboard/manage-app-templates/app-template/configuration-management.md

 hide_table_of_contents: true
 ---

-# App Configuraion Management Settings
+# App Configuration Management Settings

 When adding or editing an App, click **Configuration Management** and configure the application to be installed on the VM